-During FY23 the United Kingdom and New Zealand continued to experience inflationary pressures and increasing interest rates.
-Cost increases and interest rate rises impact the Forge group in a number of ways.
+During FY24 the United Kingdom and New Zealand continued to experience inflationary pressures and relatively high levels of interest rates.
+Cost increases and interest rate rises impact the Forge Group in a number of ways.

-Interest rates increased significantly over the first 6 months of the year as the Bank of England attempted to curb inflation.
-This has resulted in an increased cost of capital for the group, but we have executed interest rate hedging strategies to cap the rates payable to acceptable levels and retain healthy cash reserves to facilitate strategic initiatives and developments in the short term.
+Interest rates have remained stable during the year, although high compared with recent years.
+This has resulted in an increased cost of capital for the Group.
+The Group's interest rate hedging strategy to cap the rates payable to acceptable levels is allowing the Group to retain healthy cash reserves to facilitate strategic initiatives and developments in the short term.